openstack/os-ken/doc/source/writing_os_ken_app.rst

 This application does nothing useful yet, however it's a complete OS-Ken application.
 In fact, you can run this OS-Ken application::

-   % os_ken-manager ~/l2.py
+   % osken-manager ~/l2.py
    loading app /Users/fujita/l2.py
    instantiating app /Users/fujita/l2.py

-All you have to do is defining needs a new subclass of RyuApp to run your Python script as a OS-Ken application.
+All you have to do is defining needs a new subclass of OSKenApp to run your Python script as a OS-Ken application.

 Next let's add the functionality of sending a received packet to all